Illinois primary voting gets underway: 5 things to watch in the elections

 Democrats’ enthusiasm translates into turnout

-As already evidenced in special elections such as Pennsylvania, Democrats’ enthusiasm in the second year of President Trump’s term is high.
+As already evidenced in special elections such as Pennsylvania, Democrats’ enthusiasm in the second year of Trump’s presidential term is high.

 “There’s a real indication of where the enthusiasm lies right now that we’re seeing in special elections since Trump won,” Gaines said.
 “Democrats are mobilizing and feel like they have to get out to vote.”

-For example, in Marshall, Illinois, about an hour south of Chicago, the Clark County Courthouse saw a record number of early voters, according to local media reports.
+For example, in Marshall, Ill., about an hour south of Chicago, the Clark County Courthouse saw a record number of early voters, according to local media reports.

 But don’t expect high turnout to necessarily remain staunch in the general election, Gaines warned.